babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

   keys because generated code references them textually.
 - `cljs.main` caches compiled deps in the `-d`/default `out/` dir; a stale cache silently reran old emitter code. `rm -rf out` when in doubt.
+- cljs `==`: the MACRO emits `===` but the FN's arity-2 body is
+  `(-equiv x y)` — structural.
+Worse: sci-CLJS `==` is path-dependent on master TODAY — the fused specialization (ADR 0009) compiles the macro, the general path calls the fn.
+Caught by the fuzzer (fn side) and the operator-parity matrix test (fused side); the jit mirrors the path-dependence exactly.
+Upstream fix worth considering.
+Every operator-table entry is now pinned by a 4k-assertion parity matrix in test/sci/jit_test.cljs instead of hand verification.

 ## Decisions after review (2026-07-12)

 - Eager compilation accepted: +5.7% analysis is fine against 20x+ runtime wins.
 Tiering and coverage heuristics dropped from the plan.
+- Non-opt-in: JIT is on by default, no flags.
+First compilation lazily probes eval availability once; CSP-blocked environments fall back to the interpreter permanently and silently. enable!/disable! remain as internal overrides for tests/benchmarks.
+Site-table cost on call-dense workloads (1e6 calls): <=2.5%, same order as run noise, so error fidelity is not a reason to keep a flag.
 - Stacktrace fidelity: DONE via call-site tables (see architecture).
   Considered and rejected: shadow stacks (happy-path cost violates pay-on-throw), parsing named-fn JS stacks (engine-specific, fn-level